jenkins-x/jx-docs/content/en/docs/reference/components/vault.md

 {{% pageinfo %}}
 Note that currently Vault only works on Google Cloud Platform (GCP) with Google Kubernetes Engine (GKE).
 We're working on expanding support to other cloud providers.

+In addition, we don't currently support pointing to an existing Vault instance, but there is an open issue to address this.
 {{% /pageinfo %}}

 # What is Vault?